 What does "postponement" mean for the purposes of pensions auto-enrolment?

-Postponement (sometimes called a "waiting period") allows an employer to delay its duty to auto-enrol eligible jobholders for up to three months.
-An employer may use postponement for all or any of its workers.
-Where an employer uses postponement, its staging date does not change but the employer's duty to assess the relevant part of its workforce is postponed to the deferral date.
-The employer then has six weeks from the deferral date to complete auto-enrolment for the relevant workers.
-(Prior to 1 April 2014, the window for completing auto-enrolment was one month.)
+Postponement allows an employer to delay its duty to auto-enrol eligible jobholders for up to three months.
+For example, the employer may wish to avoid auto-enrolling fixed-term workers who may not be with the organisation for long.
+Where an employer uses postponement, its duty to assess the relevant worker is postponed to the deferral date.
+The employer then has six weeks from the deferral date to complete auto-enrolment for the relevant worker.

 The employer can apply postponement:

-- to new workers on starting employment after the staging date; and/or
+- to new workers on starting employment; and/or

 If the employer makes use of postponement, it must provide affected employees with a postponement notice, telling them:

 - the deferral date (the last day of the postponement period);